-A compressed encoding of the HI, the Host Identity Tag (HIT), is used in the handshake to represent the Host Identity.
+A compressed encoding of the HI, the Host Identity Tag (HIT), is used in the handshake packets to represent the HI.
 The DEX Host Identity Tag (HIT) is different from the BEX HIT in two ways:

-- o The HIT suite ID MUST only be a DEX HIT ID (see Section 5.2.1). - o The DEX HIT is not generated via a cryptographic hash.
-Rather, it is a compression of the Host Identity.
+o The HIT suite ID MUST only be a DEX HIT ID (see Section 5.2.4).

+o The DEX HIT is not generated via a cryptographic hash.
+Rather, it is a compression of the HI.